Interview: Safin Hasan - Gujarat boy who nailed UPSC and GPSC on the first attempt

 Discover the inspiring journey of Safin Hasan, a Gujarat prodigy who aced UPSC and GPSC on his first try!
 Gain insights into his success story with Legal Bites' exclusive interview.
 Safin Hasan qualified for UPSC CSE at the age of 22 with a Rank of 570 and GPSC Class 1 with rank 34, both in the first attempt.
 His success story is full of challenges and inspiration.
-On the day of the exam when he was going towards exam center, he met with an accident and his knee ligament got completely torn.
+On the day of the exam when he was going towards the exam centre, he met with an accident and his knee ligament got completely torn.
 He had injuries on his left hand and head.
-The only thing he noticed was his right hand which was safe and hence he decided to go to the exam center.
-After giving that paper (GS3), he went for the primary checkup and gave next five papers in that situation.
+The only thing he noticed was his right hand which was safe and hence he decided to go to the exam centre.
+After giving that paper (GS3), he went for the primary checkup and gave the next five papers in that situation.

 He belongs to Kanodar village in district Banaskantha of Gujarat.
 He did his schooling from his village till 10th and Higher Studies from Palanpur.
-After clearing AIEEE, he got admission in NIT Surat in B.Tech (EC).
+After clearing AIEEE, he got admission to NIT Surat in B.Tech (EC).
 He shifted to Delhi for CSE Preparation when he finished his graduation and stayed there for 11 months.
 His studies for CSE have been sponsored by a couple of his village.
 Recently Legal Bites got an opportunity to interview this young achiever.
-Here’s the extract of the same –
+Here’s the extract of the same.

 Legal Bites: What were the basic mantras of your success?

-Mr. Safin Hasan: Focused preparation with well-planned strategy along with confidence, patience and dedication is the key.
+Mr. Safin Hasan: Focused preparation with a well-planned strategy along with confidence, patience and dedication is the key.
 I got guidance from many successful candidates which were very helpful to me.
-Proper combination of Hard work, Talent and Luck helps to clear the exam.
+A proper combination of Hard work, Talent and Luck helps to clear the exam.

 Legal Bites: What were your strategies for the lengthy syllabus of General Studies for both Prelims and Mains?